In a Nutshell:

 Side View of the Frasch High Back Ergonomic Mesh Office Chair

-Granted, no office chair in existence can match the comfort of a lounger, but the Frasch chair represents a big step up from a standard office or task chair.
-You’ll notice the difference the moment you sit down in it for the first time.
+Granted, no office chair can match the comfort of a lounger, but the Frasch chair represents a big step up from a standard office or task chair.
+You’ll notice the difference when you sit in it for the first time.

-In addition to that, the Frasch mesh office chair features a swivel tilt and lock mechanism, in addition to a height adjustment bar.
+In addition, the Frasch mesh office chair features a swivel tilt, a lock mechanism, and a height adjustment bar.
 Depending on which model you order, you’ll find different seat height adjustment ranges, as outlined below:

 Frasch High Back Drafting Chair with foot ring